kiluazen/Amphibious-Drone/README.md

 5. [Benchmarking the Tools](#benchmarking-the-tools)
 6. [Design Variable Variations](#design-variable-variations)
 7. [Rotor Design & Performance](#rotor-design--performance)
 ## Assumptions
-- The flight is vertical in air and water, but I haven't thought about the implications of forward flight yet.
+- The drone flight is vertical, haven't thought about the implications of forward flight.
-- Most of the design is done to cater the Hover scenario, but for climb the values can be obtained using the tools built.
+- Most of the design is done ([table](#rotor-design--performance)) to cater the Hover scenario, The tools give a chance to vary the Climb Velocity too.
+Compressibility of the flow is not accounted.
-- It is assumed that Cd_water is approx 10 times that of Cd_air for an airfoil.
+- It is assumed that Cd_water is ~ 10 times that of Cd_air for an airfoil.
-- Compressibility of the flow is not accounted for.

 ## Initial Sizing
-- The payload mass was given to be 5 kg.
-I took the total mass to be 15 kg.
-- Also Total Volume to be 0.008 (3 times the volume of the payload.)
+- The payload mass = 5 kg, I took the total mass to be 15 kg, total Volume to be 0.008 (3 times the volume of the payload).
 ### Rotor Diameter
-It was taken to be 1.7 m .
-Roughly estimated by looking through drone blades here: [Link](https://uav-en.tmotor.com/html/UAV/Multirotor/Propellers/NS/)
+- By trail and error: 1.7 m .
+Initial Rough estimation by looking through drone blades [Link](https://uav-en.tmotor.com/html/UAV/Multirotor/Propellers/NS/)
 ### Ideal Power
 - Air